 Having travel insurance means that you can claim back for these eventualities and ensure you're not left out of pocket.
 Don't forget you and your possessions are at risk every time you leave home be it a weekend away or an overnight stay with friends.

 Most home or contents insurance policies ensure that your valuables are covered when outside of your home address.
-But not all policies offer this extra protection so it is worth checking the levels of cover with the insurance provider.
+But not all policies offer this extra protection so it is worth checking the levels of cover with your insurance provider.

 How to get the best deal on travel insurance for a staycation